astralfrontier/astralfrontier.org-OLD/source/_posts/crossbreed.md

-Operation Paperclip is started in 1945 by the OSS (the precursors to the CIA), as an effort to acquire Nazi scientific expertise, or at least deprive the Russians of it.
-Andrew Ryan's well-known hatred for the Soviet Union, his fluency in Russian, and his ties to the military-industrial complex allow him to be an integral part of Operation Paperclip.
+Operation Paperclip is started in 1945 by the OSS (the precursors to the CIA), as an effort to acquire Nazi scientific expertise, or at least deprive the Russians of it. ^[[Operation Paperclip](https://en.wikipedia.org/wiki/Operation_Paperclip)] Andrew Ryan's well-known hatred for the Soviet Union, his fluency in Russian, and his ties to the military-industrial complex allow him to be an integral part of Operation Paperclip.
 This in turn gives him access to the personnel